goldbergyoni/nodebestpractices/README.md

 <br/>

 # Welcome!
-3 Things You Ought To Know:
+3 Things You Ought To Know First:
-**1. When you read here, you actually read dozens of the best Node.JS articles -** this is a summary and curation of the top-ranked content on Node JS best practices
+**1. When you read here, you in fact read dozens of the best Node.JS articles -** this is a summary and curation of the top-ranked content on Node JS best practices

 **2. It's the largest compilation, and it growing every week -** currently, more than 50 practices, style guide, and architectural tips are presented.
 We welcome issues and PR to ever keep this live book updated.
-We'd love to see you contributing here, whether fixing some minor code mistake or suggesting brilliant new ideas - be part of the Node.JS best practices book
+We'd love to see you contributing here, whether fixing some  code mistake or suggesting brilliant new ideas - be part of the Node.JS best practices book

 **3. Most bullets have additional info -** nearby most best practice bullets you'll find **🔗Read More** link that will present you with code examples, quotes from selected blogs and more info